MLW M-420: Service as power generators in Winter 1998

 During the winter of 1998, a severe ice storm cut off power to many homes and businesses in Ontario and Quebec.
 CN M-420 3502 was hoisted off the rails by crane and rolled along a street in Boucherville in order to provide power in the community.
 The engine was driven approximately 1000 ft under its own power to the city hall, where it then became a portable power generator.
 M-420 3508 was also lifted from the tracks to provide power to a school being used as a shelter, but problems prevented this from happening, and 3508 remained on standby.
 Both engines suffered minor gear case damage and carved grooves in the pavement.

-M-420 today
+Secondhand owners

-Following their retirement from CN and BC Rail, some M-420 units were scrapped, but many were sold to shortline railways across North America for continued service.
+Following their retirement from CN, P&W, and BC Rail, some M-420 units were scrapped, but many were sold to shortline railways across North America for continued service.
 Omnitrax purchased several units, including some of the M-420B units from BC Rail.
 Larger shortlines such as Omnitrax have begun to scrap or sell their MLW units as a result of increased maintenance and reliability issues.
-The St Lawrence & Atlantic Railroad used a fleet of eleven former CN M-420 units as road power from 1998 to 2001.
+The St. Lawrence and Atlantic Railroad used a fleet of eleven former CN M-420 units as road power from 1998 to 2001.
 The Great Western Railway in Saskatchewan used an entire roster of MLW M-420s until 2017 when they announced that they are replacing the MLW fleet with GE fleet.